jonathanye29/unit1_repo/README.md

 ## Problem definition

 Ms. Sato is a local trader who is interested in the emerging market of cryptocurrencies.
 She has started to buy and sell electronic currencies, however at the moment she is tracking all her transactions using a ledger in a spreadsheet which is starting to become burdensome and too disorganized.
 It is also difficult for Ms. Sato to find past transactions or important statistics about the currency.
-Ms Sato is in need of a digital ledger that helps her track the amount of the cryptocurrency, the transactions, along with useful statistics.
+Ms. Sato is in need of a digital ledger that helps her track the amount of the cryptocurrency she in her balance, her transaction history, along with some useful statistics and information.
+Ms. Sato is currently interesting in the cryptocurrency Maker and wisehes to use it as her main cryptocurrency in the digital ledger.
+Maker (MKR) is a smart contract platform built on the Ethereum blockchain that aims to solve volatility issues for the crypto market.
+It is the basis for a new-generation blockchain-based banking system that allows for faster and simpler international payments and peer-to-peer transactions.
+Maker aims to unlock the potential of decentralized finance by building an inclusive platform for economic empowerment that gives everyone equal access to the global financial marketplace [1].

 Apart for this requirements, Ms Sato is open to explore a cryptocurrency selected by the developer.